2026 Golden Globe Race

 THE ASK

-I need sponsors and visibility through speaking engagements and media coverage.
 My humble request for the community at large is to extend my reach to find exciting ways to collaborate in this fabulous branding opportunity.
+Running a successful Golden Globe Race campaign will require funding by sponsors, and also visibility through speaking engagements and media coverage.

-If you would kindly share this article, I would be grateful.
+If you would kindly share this page, I would be grateful.
 Please feel free to contact me for an information packet using my social media links at the bottom of this page.

 THE BRANDING OPPORTUNITY